MicrosoftDocs/OfficeDocs-SkypeForBusiness/Teams/teams-for-vdi.md

 - Azure Virtual Desktop doesn't support Linux-based clients at this time.
 - Fast tenant switch can result in calling-related issues on VDI such as screen sharing not available.
 Restarting the client will mitigate these issues.
 - Teams presence functions within VDI Teams client but does not resolve in Outlook.

-- When doing a screensharing session, the sharing toolbar is pinned to the top of the screen and cannot be unpinned (pin button missing).
+- When sharing the screen, the sharing toolbar is pinned to the top of the screen and cannot be unpinned.

 ### Notifications